 Somnowell MAD’s as with all other MAD’s are derived from functional appliances used by orthodontists to alter tooth and jaw relations in children and young adults.
 In selected cases these devices are also used in the orthodontic treatment of adults to achieve tooth and or jaw relation changes.

 Any device worn in the mouth may cause an alteration in the dynamic balance of forces applied by the soft tissues and muscles of the face to the position of the teeth and jaw relations.
 The duration of wear and the magnitude of the force will affect the likely change.
 Fortunately with MAD’s used for sleep disorders, the risk of these unwanted changes, though always present, will be minimised providing the devices are properly fitted, worn strictly during sleep and perhaps not worn every night.
 In most patients the alteration in the dynamic balance of forces is temporary and the previous resting balance returns once the device is removed.

-The regular use of the jaw settler following the removal of the Somnowell MAD, supplied with the Somnowell, will encourage jaw resettling.
-The regular use of a bespoke thermo acrylic tooth settling wafer device constructed to the pre-treatment tooth position and jaw relation is also recommended.
+The regular use of the jaw settler following the removal of the Somnowell MAD, will encourage jaw resettling.
+The Somnowell Practitioner will be able to provide a bespoke thermo acrylic tooth settling wafer device constructed to the pre-treatment tooth position and jaw relation.
 You will need to ask the dentist for this additional tooth settling wafer device.

 A pre existing positive overjet and positive overbite (the horizontal and vertical relation of the upper incisors to the lower) will provide a natural settling guide to the teeth and jaws following the wearing of the MAD.

 The following situations are known to give the greatest risk of unwanted tooth and jaw relation changes